 Body position is crucial to maintaining a streamlined movement through the water.
-Freestyle body position must be a flat position at the water surface.
+Freestyle body position must be a flat position at the water's surface.
 This flat position is only achieved when the face is submerged – only the face and not the entire head.

-My eBook How To Swim Front Crawl contains over 20 separate exercises covering all aspects of the swimming stroke including body position, arm action and breathing.
+My eBook How To Swim Front Crawl contains over 20 separate exercises covering all aspects of the swimming stroke, including body position, arm action and breathing.
 You can download it instantly, print out the exercises you need and take them to your pool to try out.
-The exercises are very clear and easy to follow and will help your freestyle swimming technique.
+The exercises are obvious, easy to follow, and will help your freestyle swimming technique.
 Click the link below for more information.

-I need some help with freestyle breathing technique with limited neck movement I have an adult pupil who has limited neck movement, any ideas on how to get him to breathe efficiently when doing freestyle.
+I need some help with freestyle breathing technique with limited neck movement.
+I have an adult pupil who has limited neck movement, any ideas on how to get him to breathe efficiently when doing freestyle?

 Thanks for your question.

 If your adult pupil has a physical problem with their neck that prevents them from moving through a standard range of movement, then there may be little that can be done to achieve an efficient breathing technique.
 He may have to sacrifice stroke efficiency for a more prominent shoulder roll to turn his head and take a breath.

 However, ensure that the timing of the breath is correct.
 In other words, make sure his arm is entirely through its propulsive phase and out of the way of the face as he breathes.
 If the breath is early or late, the arm and shoulder will limit neck movement.

 Also, ensure your pupil is not attempting to turn his head too far in an attempt to breathe.
 The head needs to be turned just enough for the mouth to be clear of the water surface to inhale.